trupti2812/Fit-Track/README.md

 # Fit-Track
-Fit-Track is all about the workout sessions
+Fit-Track is a project from Full Stack Web Development Course